-Priorities of the 18th Legislative Assembly
+Priorities of the 18th Legislative Assembly (Revised)

-These priorities were developed by all Members of the 18th Legislative Assembly, and tabled in the Assembly on December 17th, 2015.
+These priorities were developed by all Members of the 18th Legislative Assembly to guide their work over their four-year term.
+The priorities were first tabled in the Assembly on December 17th, 2015, and revised at the mid-point of the term.